cloudtnt-rcl/RCL.CloudTnT.Express.Guides/trustedissuers.md

 # Trusted Issuers
 **V1.0**

 A hoster of a wallet application will maintain a curated list of Trusted Issuers.
-Holders will on by able to store credentials in the wallet issued by one of these Trusted Issuers.
+Holders will be able to store credentials in the wallet issued by one of these Trusted Issuers.

 The hoster may choose an Issuer based on any of the following :